-Call the Hemophilia Outreach Center (920-965-0606).
+Please give the Hemophilia Outreach Center a call.
 Our staff will be happy to assist in getting scheduled.

 - HOC is not currently participating in any clinical trials.
 If this is something patients feel strongly about participating in, please speak with one of HOC’s Registered Nurses.

 - HOC does participate in observational studies.
 Our Nurse Coordinators would be happy to discuss all available opportunities at the patient’s next visit.